gubaruch/Data-mesh-util/README.md

 - DataMeshAdminConsumer: IAM Role enabling the assuming Identity to act as a **Consumer**
 - DataMeshAdminReadOnly: IAM Role that can be used for reading Metadata from the Data Mesh Account (only)

-For testing and simplicity, every IAM Role in the solution is accompanied by a single IAM User who is a member of a Group specific to the function.
-This will enable you to add users to this Group should you wish to, rather than using a programmatic approach.
-IAM Roles are backed by an IAM Policy of the same name as the Role, and all objects in the IAM stack for AWS Data Mesh reside at path _/AwsDataMesh/_.

-You can then see that there is a Producer Account 111111111111 who has been enabled to act as a **Producer**.
-Within this account we see a similar approach to IAM principals, with the creation of a DataMeshProducer IAM Role which is accompanied by an associated user and group.
-When configured, the DataMeshProducer group is granted rights to assume the DataMeshProducer-\&lt;account id\&gt; role in the data mesh Account.

-Similarly, we have a consumer Account 999999999999.
-This Account also includes IAM objects to enable data mesh access, including the DataMeshConsumer IAM Role, and associated IAM users and groups.
-Only the DataMeshConsumer role may assume the DataMeshAdminConsumer-\&lt;account id\&gt; role in the data mesh Account.

-All information around current or pending subscriptions is stored in DynamoDB, in table AwsDataMeshSubscriptions.
-This table is secured for only those operations which Producers or Consumer roles are allowed to execute, and stores the overall lifecycle for Subscriptions.

-under the home directory  \Data-mesh-util\test\reinvent you will find various tests that show the functionality of the Data Mesh Utility, including:

-- data\_mesh\_account\_tests.py: Tests which set up the central Data Mesh Account
-- producer\_account\_tests.py: Tests for the Producer side of data production creation and subscription access
-- consumer\_account\_tests.py: Tests for a Consumer to request access to a product and import subscription objects
-- integration.py: Full integration test showing configuration of the central mesh account, creation of a data product, request of access, and granting access for a consumer.

 ## Getting started with Event Engine

-open your web browser and enter the following URL : [https://dashboard.eventengine.run/login](https://dashboard.eventengine.run/login)
+1. Open your web browser and enter the following URL : [https://dashboard.eventengine.run/login](https://dashboard.eventengine.run/login)

 ![](https://github.com/gubaruch/TLC303_reinvent2021/blob/main/doc/image(4).png)

-please enter the Event Hash that will be provided .
+2. Please enter the Event Hash that will be provided .

-Choose &quot;Email One-Time Password (OTP&quot;)&quot;
+3. Choose &quot;Email One-Time Password (OTP&quot;)&quot;

-enter your email address
+4. Enter your email address

-you should receive an email with your one time password , copy the password and paste it in the right location .
+5. You should receive an email with your one time password , copy the password and paste it in the right location .

-once done you should see the following page :
+Once done you should see the following page :

 ![](https://github.com/gubaruch/TLC303_reinvent2021/blob/main/doc/image(5).png)

-click on &quot;AWS Console&quot; and then on &quot;Open AWS console&quot;. that should open up the AWS console , and you should be good to start the workshop !
+6. Click on &quot;AWS Console&quot; and then on &quot;Open AWS console&quot;. that should open up the AWS console , and you should be good to start the workshop !

-first we will need to start by setting up an IDE which will be used for us to run the datamesh scripts . for that we will use AWS cloud9.
+7. First we will need to start by setting up an IDE which will be used for us to run the datamesh scripts.
+For that we will use AWS cloud9.

-from the search bar , search for cloud9 and click on it .
+From the search bar, search for cloud9 and click on it .

 ![](https://github.com/gubaruch/TLC303_reinvent2021/blob/main/doc/image(6).png)

-click on **Create Environment**
+8. Click on **Create Environment**

-Choose a name for the environment and click **Next Step**
+9. Choose a name for the environment and click **Next Step**

-change the instance type to **t3.small**
+10. Change the instance type to **t3.small**

-click on **Next Step**
+Click on **Next Step**

-verify the details are correct and click on **Create Environment**
+Verify the details are correct and click on **Create Environment**

-the cloud9 will take a couple of minutes to load , once done you should see the following screen :
+The cloud9 will take a couple of minutes to load , once done you should see the following screen :

 ![](https://github.com/gubaruch/TLC303_reinvent2021/blob/main/doc/image(7).png)

-you can close the 2 tabs on the top of the page and you can grab the terminal tab on the bottom and extend it :
+You can close the 2 tabs on the top of the page and you can grab the terminal tab on the bottom and extend it :

 ![](https://github.com/gubaruch/TLC303_reinvent2021/blob/main/doc/image(8).png)

-now , we would like to copy the source code from the git repository.
+11. Now , we would like to copy the source code from the git repository.

-in cloud9 click on the *source control* icon(the one above the aws icon)  and select *clone repository*
+In cloud9 click on the *source control* icon(the one above the aws icon)  and select *clone repository*

 ![](https://github.com/gubaruch/TLC303_reinvent2021/blob/main/doc/image23.PNG)

-for the *Rpository URL* enter : https://github.com/gubaruch/Data-mesh-util.git and click enter.
+12. For the *Rpository URL* enter : https://github.com/gubaruch/Data-mesh-util.git and click enter.

-select the location for the repo, and now you should see the source code in your local cloud9 environment.
+Select the location for the repo, and now you should see the source code in your local cloud9 environment.

 ![](https://github.com/gubaruch/TLC303_reinvent2021/blob/main/doc/image24.PNG)

-go to the terminal , make sure you are in the data-mesh util directory . run  the following command :
+13. Go to the terminal , make sure you are in the data-mesh util directory . run  the following command :

 `pip3 install -r requirements.txt`

-that will install the relevant packages required to run the data mesh util.
+14. That will install the relevant packages required to run the data mesh util.

 Each step requires the configuration of a CredentialsFile environment variable, which is a JSON document on your filesystem that provides access to the Accounts to be used.
 The structure of this file is shown below (you must remove comments), or you can start with [sample\_test\_creds.json](https://code.amazon.com/packages/Data-mesh-util/blobs/mainline/--/test/sample_test_creds.json).